buoy-graphql/buoy/docs/api-reference/query.md

 ````

 ## Variables
-The `myMovie`-variable will contain a Query-object.
-This object has following variables available:
+The Query-object has following variables available:

 | Parameter  | Type   | Explanation   |
 | ---------- | ------ | ------------- |